 No. You can create a project before you have data.
 You can also deposit your dataset at other repositories.
-In fact, in many cases using a disciplinary repository would be a better choice than using USAP-DC, because your peers will more likely search those databases [link to list?]
-Once you have deposited your dataset with another repository, you should update your project page and add the information that links to the dataset (you can use the edit button or email firstname.lastname@example.org.
+In fact, in many cases using a disciplinary repository would be a better choice than using USAP-DC, because your peers will more likely search those databases (see this list for other repositories).
+Once you have deposited your dataset with another repository, you should update your project page and add the information that links to the dataset (you can use the edit button or email email@example.com).

 What data can I send to USAP-DC?